2021 Major League Baseball postseason

 The 2021 Major League Baseball postseason was the playoff tournament of Major League Baseball (MLB) for the 2021 season.
-The winners of the League Division Series advanced to the League Championship Series to determine the pennant winners that face each other in the World Series.
-After the 2020 MLB postseason, MLB returned to a 10-team playoff format following the loosening of COVID-19 pandemic restrictions.
-This was the last postseason to feature the 10-team format, as the league expanded to a 12 team-format for the 2022 postseason.
+The winners of the Division Series advanced to the League Championship Series to determine the pennant winners that face each other in the World Series.
+After the 2020 postseason, MLB returned to a 10-team playoff format following the loosening of COVID-19 pandemic restrictions.
+This was the last postseason to feature the 10–team format, as the league expanded to a 12–team format for the 2022 postseason.